likadariichuk/DRF-Social-Login/README.md

-# Painless OAuth2 tutorial for Django Rest Framework #
+# OAuth2 tutorial for Django Rest Framework #
 Sometimes it may seem a chore to tear yourself away from your creative programming part to face the unglamorous and unexciting business of setting up the authentication.

 Let's not be bothered and use a third-party package, aptly named [dj-rest-auth](https://github.com/iMerica/dj-rest-auth), which will make our day better.